jschmid1/kong-plugin/README.md

 For example you want to route requests that have `X-Region:Abruzzo` and `X-City:Pescara` in their headers to Upstream `italy_cluster`.
 All other requests, even if they also have `X-Region:Abruzzo` in their headers, go to the Upstream that you defined as `default_target`.

+Note: Defined filters in the configuration act as a AND gate.